 What Is COPD?

-Can Breathing Difficulties from COPD Affect Sleep?
+Can Breathing Difficulties From COPD Affect Sleep?

-Those with COPD can also experience oxygen desaturation (hypoxemia), or reduced oxygen levels in the blood.
+Those with COPD can experience oxygen desaturation (hypoxemia), or reduced oxygen levels in the blood.
 Severe COPD is often characterized by hypoxemia during the day, and worse daytime hypoxemia is correlated with more episodes of hypoxemia during sleep.
 Hypoxemia especially impacts rapid eye movement (REM) sleep, the stage of sleep where dreams occur.

-Why Can’t I Breathe at Night?
+Why Can’t I Breathe At Night?

 Since wheezing and coughing can understandably make falling asleep very difficult, some COPD patients attempt to sleep while sitting upright in a chair.
 And, although sitting upright may relieve chest symptoms, it can also make falling asleep more difficult.
 As such, COPD patients may suffer from insomnia as they stay awake struggling to find a comfortable sleeping position.